igorbonadio/mach5/README.md

 # Usage

-In fact, Mach 5 is just a collection of .hpp and all you need to do is include the Mach5.hpp file.
+In fact, Mach 5 is just a collection of .hpp and all you need to do to use it is include the Mach5.hpp file.

 ``` c++
 #include "Mach5.hpp"